lesleyrs/Client3/README.md

 run.ps1: cl, clang, tcc, mingw-gcc, emcc

-You might want the updated [PowerShell](https://github.com/PowerShell/PowerShell) for run.ps1
+You might want the updated [PowerShell](#tools) for run.ps1

 ```
 TODO: add wav sfx to complete SDL1 platform for win9x
 TODO: make win9x compatible batch file (no delayed expansion?) right now needs to build from more modern system
 TODO: clean up ps1 script so it doesn't need to be modified

-NOTE: on v86 PC emulator the cursor flickers on win95, and both win9x colours are wrong? win2k is fine
+NOTE: on v86 PC emulator the cursor flickers on win95, and colours on win9x are wrong? win2k is fine
 ```

 ### Linux GNU or musl
 Makefile: gcc, clang, tcc, mingw-gcc, emcc

-If tcc from your package manager isn't working you should build latest [tcc](https://github.com/TinyCC/tinycc) from source

 ### FreeBSD
 Install sdl2 or sdl3+pkgconf and run `gmake SDL=2/3`